-The System amended its asset allocation to further diversify the System's investments.
-Funding for a new allocation to Master Limited Partnerships (MLPs) occurred in February 2015 and March 2015.
-Funding for a new allocation to Treasury Inflation Protected Securities (TIPS) occurred in April 2015.
-The Board of Trustees voted at the May 20, 2015 Joint Board meeting to further diversify the asset allocation per the private equity pacing model recommendation provided by the System's investment consultant, Wilshire Associates.
-The portfolio was restructured to commit an additional \$6.5 million to the Adams Street Partners 2015 Global Fund, which began in September 2015.
+The Board of Trustees voted at the May 17, 2017 Joint Board meeting to further diversify the asset allocation per the private equity pacing model recommendation provided by the System's investment consultant, Wilshire Associates.
+The portfolio was restructured to commit an additional \$6.0 million to the Adams Street Partners 2017 Global Fund, which began in June 2017.

-For years ended June 30, 2016 and 2015, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 0.22% and 2.80% respectively.
+For years ended June 30, 2017 and 2016, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 10.23% and 0.22% respectively.
 The money-weighted rate of return expresses investment performance net of investment expense, adjusted for the changing amounts actually invested.